Skip to content

 Answer: Iron.
 The Iron Age began around 1200-1000 BCE, driven partly by the collapse of tin trade networks that made bronze production impossible in many regions.

-Why it stumps people: The trap here is that bronze wasn’t simply replaced by something “better.”
-A supply chain crisis in tin forced metalworkers to develop iron smelting techniques.
-Early iron was actually inferior to good bronze.
-Only after carbon steel production emerged did iron tools surpass bronze permanently.
+Here’s the twist: bronze wasn’t swapped out for something better.
+A supply chain crisis in tin forced metalworkers into iron smelting.
+Early iron was actually worse than good bronze.
+Only once carbon steel arrived did iron tools beat bronze for good.

 9. Who unified China for the first time?
 (Hard)